DesperatePeter/starsector-advanced-weapon-control/README.md

 - Add ability to issue fire modes to AI-controlled allied ships **DONE**
 - Add weapon-blacklist for other mods such that their weapons stay unaffected by fire modes from this mod **DONE**
 - Automatically load fire modes on ship deployment **DONE**
-- Add a GUI to set fire modes in the ship refit editor **DONE** (though not integrated in refit screen)
+- Add a GUI to set fire modes in the ship refit editor **partially DONE** (not integrated in refit screen)
 - Mode suffixes **DONE**